PhilAndrew/neo4j-ogm-osgi/README.md

+### Copyright

+All copyright of the code written by Neo4J belongs to Neo4J and you should refer to them for any copyright issue.
+I havn't investigated the copyright side of this yet so this is my lazy disclaimer.

 ### Neo4j OGM OSGi

 This is Neo4j OGM working in OSGi.
 It is used by my Scala project [Jump Micro](https://github.com/PhilAndrew/JumpMicro).